-Interesting side note: Blecharczyk’s former Harvard roommate Aaron Greenspan would later say that Blecharczyk was one of the world’s top spammers.
+Interesting side note: Blecharczyk’s Harvard roommate Aaron Greenspan would later say that Blecharczyk was one of the world’s top spammers.
 He would design software that sent out millions of spam emails a week, making him enough money to pay his way through college (until he was shut down by the Federal Trade Commission when he was a junior).

 Over the course of the next few months, they relaunched the site multiple times, but nobody seemed to notice.
 One of the launches occurred at tech conference SXSW, but they only ended up getting 2 customers – co-founder Chesky being one of them.

 The team, to make matters even worse, was repeatedly rejected by investors.
 On top of that, they had amassed close to $40,000 in credit card debt.
 Fueled by their desire to restore their one-weekend magic of the initial conference, they decided to keep going.

 The moment that ultimately ended up being the turning point for Air Bed & Breakfast was the 2008 Democratic National Convention (DNC) in Denver, Colorado.
 The team saw an opportunity to take advantage of an event that, in all likeliness, was going to attract masses of people.

 To get some press coverage, they started to contact niche bloggers that would be willing to write about their startup.
 This snowballed into even greater exposure and the founders ended up being interviewed by national news networks such as NBC and CBS.

-While the press mentions gave Air Bed & Breakfast a boost, its effects were only short-term.
+While the press mentions gave Air Bed & Breakfast a boost, its effects were only short-lived.
 To continue taking advantage of the political climate, the team decided to do what any sane travel platform founder would do: sell cereals.